HMR-Lukas/heft-tailwind-plugin/README.md

 ### Contributing

-Contriitions are welcome!
+Contributions are welcome!
 Whether bug reports, ideas or pull requests

 - Issues: describe the problem/idea and steps to reproduce if possible.
 - Pull Requests: keep them focused, explain the “why”, and include a small repro or log if helpful.